jvde-github/AIS-catcher/README.md

 - ``-o 4`` is now ``-o 5`` and ``-o 4`` now shows a subset of the AIS message data relevant for map plotting.
 - Experimental switch ``-go CGF_WIDE on`` to make the decoder more robust for thermal drift in cheaper RTL-SDR dongles following [this](https://github.com/jvde-github/AIS-catcher-for-Android/issues/6) discussion.
 Don't use this unless you have to because of a dongle suffering from thermal drift hampering reception.
 It will come at a cost of sensitivity.
 My test database shows 50% improvement in message rate of the default decoder over a standard FM-based decoder, which reduces to 30% with this switch activated.
 See also the section on [Frequency Correction](https://github.com/jvde-github/AIS-catcher#frequency-offset) for RTL-SDR dongles.
 - Did an experiment with various downsamplering methods for a RTL-SDR dongle running at 1536K samples/second.
 The default downsampler uses CIC5.
-A simple 3 tap filter to compensate for droop can increase the message rate:
+A simple 3 tap filter to compensate for droop can increase the message rate.
+The following results are from my home station running for a few hours with the various downsampling options in parallel:

 | Downsampler | Message Count  | Delta |
 | :--- | :--- | :---: |